Angela Simmons Works Out In Sports Bra And Booty Shorts In New Video On Instagram

 “Definitely can see the hard work paying off,” a fourth said.

 “Built Not Bought” is a tagline that Angela regularly uses on her workout videos and is likely meant to signify that she works for her enviable figure instead of paying for cosmetic procedures.
-As The Inquisitr previously reported, she recently posted a video of herself doing squats at a weight machine and she included the tagline in the caption as well.
+As The Inquisitr previously reported, she recently posted a video of herself doing squats at a weight machine and she included the tagline in that caption as well.

-In her most recent video, she is also promoting her app which is called Purpose.
-According to its product description on the Google Play store, it delivers workout tips and advice/inspiration about other aspects of life like motherhood and entrepreneurship.
+In her most recent video, she is also promoting her app, which is called Purpose.
+According to its product description in the Google Play store, it delivers workout tips and advice/inspiration about other aspects of life, like motherhood and entrepreneurship.

 Angela has been showing off her figure a lot on Instagram recently.
 As The Inquisitr also notes, she drove her fans wild when she posted a photo of herself in an orange bikini with a lacy black cover-up.
 She also rocked black lingerie in photos posted on her 32nd birthday.